Shaaali/identity-apps/docs/guides/branding/README.md

    <tr>
       <td>Border Color</td>
       <td>
-         <p>This is the border color of the inputs in the login screens.</p>
+         <p>This is the border color of the inputs on the login screens.</p>
          <p>By default, Asgardeo uses a lighter gray shade as the border color of the inputs.</p>
       </td>
    </tr>